avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 ### Setting the Epoch Duration

-The epoch duration $D$ is hardcoded in the upgrade configuration, and may only be changed by a required network upgrade.
+The epoch duration $D$ is set on a network-wide level.
+For both Fuji (network ID 5) and Mainnet (network ID 1), $D$ will be set to 5 minutes upon activation of this ACP.
+Any changes to $D$ in the future would require another network upgrade.

 #### Changing the Epoch Duration